Upton Park, London

-Upton Park is an area of the East London borough of Newham, centred on Green Street which is the boundary between West Ham and East Ham.
+Upton Park is an area in the east of London, in the London Borough of Newham.
+It is centred on Green Street which is the boundary between West Ham and East Ham.
 West Ham United Football Club formerly played at the Boleyn Ground, commonly known as Upton Park.

+History

+Toponymy

+The place name ultimately derives from the farmstead and hamlet of Upton, sited at Upton Lane in the parish of West Ham.
+The place name is first recorded as Hupington in 1203.
+The place name is thought likely to mean 'at the high lying farmstead'.

-The term 'Upton Park' first applied to a housing estate developed to the east of West Ham Park in the 1880s.
+The term 'Upton Park' was later applied to a housing estate developed to the east of West Ham Park in the 1880s.
 The estate took its name from the adjacent village of Upton with the suffix 'Park' added for marketing reasons.
 The estate's developers paid for a new station to be built which was named after the estate.
 Consequently, the area surrounding the station became known as Upton Park rather than the term being limited to the original housing estate.